bstascavage/plexHue/README.md

 `machineIdentifier` - Unique identifier of your Plex client.
 Required.

 ##### hue
 `hub_ip` - IP addres of your Philips Hue Hub.
-You can get this bu visiting http://www.meethue.com/api/nupnp while on the same network as your hub.
+You can get this by visiting http://www.meethue.com/api/nupnp while on the same network as your hub.
 Required.

 `starttransitiontime` - How long it takes to dim the lights when starting a video, in multiples of 100ms.
 Optional.